ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## fromReadableSizeOrZero

-Given a string containing the readable representation of a byte size with ISO/IEC 80000-13 units this function returns the corresponding number of bytes, or 0 if unable to parse the value.
+Given a string containing a byte size and `B`, `KiB`, `MiB`, etc. as a unit (i.e. [ISO/IEC 80000-13](https://en.wikipedia.org/wiki/ISO/IEC_80000) unit), this function returns the corresponding number of bytes.
+If the function is unable to parse the input value, it returns `0`.

+The opposite operation of this function is [formatReadableSize](#fromReadableSize).

 **Syntax**